-Having come to a mutually agreed settlement it is important to have an agreement drawn up to reflect your decision.
+Having come to a mutually agreed settlement it is important to have a formal agreement drawn up to reflect your decision.
 This is done in the form of a Consent Order which once approved and sealed by the Court is a legally binding document.
 If it is a clean break order

 , this means that no further financial claims can be made by either party.

-Why you need a Consent Order
+Why you need a consent order

 A Woolley & Co family lawyer can draw up a consent order, often for a fixed fee.
 Call 0800 321 3832

-to discuss your requirements with a divorce lawyer
+to discuss your requirements with a divorce lawyer.